connext/indra/README.md

 **Then, deploy your payment hub**

-`yarn start` <- This will take care of building everything & will launch a Connext hub in development-mode
+`bash ops/deploy.prod.sh` <- Assuming the docker images have been built & pushed to a registry, this will pull & deploy them in an environment suitable for production.

-`bash ops/deploy.prod.sh` <- Assuming the docker images have been built & pushed to a registry, this will pull & deploy them
+Again, it runs `whoami` to get the current username & tries to use that as the repository name to pull docker images from.
+If your docker hub username is different, then update the repository at the top of the `deploy.prod.sh` script before deploying.

 #### Details